Are you ready for the challenge?

 Why study Digital Entertainment and Technology at ACU?

-While earning an entertainment technology bachelor’s degree, you will be taught by high-quality, Christian faculty who possess significant industry experience and are involved in active research.
+While earning an entertainment technology bachelor’s degree, you will be taught by Christian faculty who possess significant industry experience and continue to contribute to their field.
 Additionally, the business courses and experiential learning opportunities will enhance your curriculum.
-Students pursuing digital media degrees can take courses in entrepreneurship, management and marketing to create a career path towards business ownership.
+Students pursuing digital entertainment technology degrees can take courses in entrepreneurship, management and marketing to create a career path towards business or studio ownership.

 Bachelor of Science in Digital Entertainment Technology